DreymaR/BigBagKbdTrixPKL/README.md

 -----
 These are some of the changes in [PKL_eD]:
 * v0.4.0: Transition to AHK v1.1
-	* A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
+	- A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
-	* Advanced Mode setting that shows 'AHK key history' and other menu options, plus more info in the About... dialog.
+	- Advanced Mode setting that shows 'AHK key history' and other menu options, plus more info in the About... dialog.
-	* Sensible dead key names for images and entries (e.g., @14 -> tilde) in a central file that layouts can point to.
+	- Sensible dead key names for images and entries (e.g., @14 -> tilde) in a central file that layouts can point to.
-	* A PKL_Tables.ini file for info tables that were formerly internal.
+	- A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * v0.4.1: Transition to AHK v1.1 Unicode, using native Unicode Send and UTF-8 compatible files.
-	* A base layout file can be specified, allowing layout.ini to only contain entries that should override the base layout.
+	- A base layout file can be specified, allowing layout.ini to only contain entries that should override the base layout.
 * v0.4.2: Help image opacity, scaling, background color and gutter size settings.
 Help images can be pushed horizontally too.
-	* Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
+	- Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
 * v0.4.3: Scan and virtual code modular remapping for layouts and Extend, making ergo and other variants much more accessible.
 * v0.4.4: A Help Image Generator that uses Inkscape (separate download) to generate a set of help images from the current layout.
-	* A shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
+	- A shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
 * v0.4.5: Layouts, Extend and dead keys now support the same prefix-entry syntax, parsing "%$*=@&" as first character specially.
-	* The "&" prefix denotes literals/powerstrings found in a separate PKL_eD file.
+	- The "&" prefix denotes literals/powerstrings found in a separate PKL_eD file.
 These may span more than one line.
 * v0.4.6: The base layout can hold default settings.
 Layout entries are now any-whitespace delimited.
-	* Read most layout settings apart from remaps from the base layout if not found in the main layout.
+	- Read most layout settings apart from remaps from the base layout if not found in the main layout.
-	* Requiring Tab delimited layout entries was too harsh.
+	- Requiring Tab delimited layout entries was too harsh.
 Now, any combination of Space/Tab is allowed.
 For Space, use ={Space}.
 * v0.4.7: Multi-Extend w/ 4 layers selectable by modifiers+Ext.
 Extend-tap-release.
 One-shot Extend layers.
-	* Multi-Extend, allowing one Extend key with 2 modifiers (e.g., RAlt/RShift) to select up to 4 different layers.
+	- Multi-Extend, allowing one Extend key with 2 modifiers (e.g., RAlt/RShift) to select up to 4 different layers.
 Ext+Mod{2/3/2+3} -> Ext2/3/4.
-	* Ext2 is a NumPad/nav layer w/ some useful symbols.
+	- Ext2 is a NumPad/nav layer w/ some useful symbols.
 Ext3/Ext4 are one-shot string layers but mostly to be filled by the user.
-	* Dual-role tap-release Extend key.
+	- Dual-role tap-release Extend key.
 Works as Back on tap within a certain time and Ext on hold.
 Set the time to 0 ms to disable it.
-	* ExtReturnTo setting to allow one-shot Extend, e.g., for strings.
+	- ExtReturnTo setting to allow one-shot Extend, e.g., for strings.
 Can for instance return from Ext3 to Ext1.
+* v0.4.8: Sticky/One-shot modifiers.
+Tap the modifier(s), then within a certain time hit the key to modify.
+	- Settings for which keys are OSM and the wait time.
+Stacking OSMs works (e.g., tap RShift, RCtrl, Left).
+	- NOTE: Mapping LCtrl or RAlt as a Modifier causes trouble w/ AltGr.
+So they shouldn't be used as sticky mods or w/ Extend if using AltGr.
+	- Powerstrings can have prefix-entry syntax too now.
+Lets you, e.g., have long AHK command strings referenced by name tags in layouts.

 TODO: